-In the video I say “natural” a couple times, but it would be more accurate to say “non-toxic” I’m sure.
+I didn’t mean to say natural ant repellent.
+In the video I say “natural” a couple times, but it would be more accurate to say “non-toxic”.

 Borax is generally recognized as safe and “natural” but sometimes I’m not so sure if it’s ideal – it’s in a lot of homemade dishwasher detergents that I tried and I felt iffy about having it down low by my crawling babies at that time, since it’s still not something I’d really want to them to put in their mouths (although much better than conventional detergents).

 And corn syrup?
 Well.
 You know how I feel about that.
 The only bottle in the house is the one to kill the ants – not to kill the people, thankyouverymuch.
 We don’t cook with it.